MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-azure-migrate.md

     :::image type="content" source="./media/migrate-azure-migrate/complete-migration-virtual-machine-5.png" alt-text="Screenshot of Replications page with VM not showing in the list in Azure portal."lightbox="./media/migrate-azure-migrate/complete-migration-virtual-machine-5.png":::

 ## Clean up

-The last step is to clean up.
+Once you have verified that migration is complete and no more servers need to be migrated, the last step is to clean up.
 Cleanup requires deletion of the following resources created during migration:

 - Source VMs and the associated VM disks from the Hyper-V server and the Failover Cluster Manager.
-- Azure Migrate project.

 ### Clean up VMs and associated disks

 Clean up the source VMs.
 You can delete the source VMs from the Hyper-V server and the Failover Cluster Manager.
 When you delete a Hyper-V VM, only the VM configuration files are deleted.
 The virtual hard disks associated with the VM are not deleted.
 To clean up the VMs and the associated VM disks, follow these steps: